exanauts/BlockNLPAlgorithms.jl/README.md

 ```julia
 test BlockNLPAlgorithms
 ```
-The test code generates and solves a small instance of a `BlockNLPModel` with all the implemented algorithms using [MadNLP.jl](https://github.com/MadNLP/MadNLP.jl) as the subproblem solver.
+The test code generates and solves a small instance of a `BlockNLPModel` with both dual decomposition and ADMM, using [MadNLP.jl](https://github.com/MadNLP/MadNLP.jl) to solve the subproblems.

 ## Quickstart Guide
 To solve a `AbstractBlockNLPModel` with a decomposition algorithms implemented in this package, one can use the following method:

 `solve(model::AbstractBlockNLPModel,method::Type{<:AbstractBlockNLPSolver};options...)`, where

-- `model` is the block nlp
+- `model` is the block NLP
 - `method` refers to the choice of the decomposition algorithms, user can choose one of the three available options:
-    - BlockNLPAlgorithms.DualDecomposition
+    - `BlockNLPAlgorithms.DualDecomposition`
-    - BlockNLPAlgorithms.ADMM
+    - `BlockNLPAlgorithms.ADMM`
-    - BlockNLPAlgorithms.ProxADMM
+    - `BlockNLPAlgorithms.ProxADMM`
-- `options` are the optional arguments to customize the behavior of decomposition solver.
+- `options` are the optional arguments to customize the behavior of the decomposition solver.
 Available solver options are listed in the next subsection.

 ### Solver options